Washington Workforce Analytics project

 Approved WWA User Access Forms should be sent by the WWA Agency Administrator to WaTech Support Center firstname.lastname@example.org

 Note: The WWA Non-Disclosure Agreement should be retained by the WWA Agency Administrator.

 WWA Users may register for basic training through the Learning Management System (LMS).
 Training is offered by WaTech Enterprise Reporting and related questions should be sent to WaTech Support Center email@example.com

-Job Aids and additional information about WWA is available on the WaTech Washington Workforce Analytics site
+Job Aids and additional information about WWA is available:

 For more on the HRMS BW/BI replacement project, see our full Q&A: